When do Special Olympics take place?

 Special Olympics BC sports programs are offered year-round in 55 communities around British Columbia.
 Special Olympics Games take place on a four-year competition cycle for summer and winter sports.
 Find more information about our upcoming Games here.

-Are Special Olympics Games for individuals with physical disabilities?
+Is Special Olympics for individuals with physical disabilities?

-No. Special Olympics is for individuals with intellectual disabilities.
-The Paralympics involve athletes with physical disabilities.
+Special Olympics is for people with intellectual disabilities.
+The Paralympics primarily involve athletes with physical disabilities.
 (There are Special Olympics athletes who are able to compete in the Paralympics, but the Paralympics and Special Olympics are distinct.)
 Learn more

 Are Special Olympics Games held right after the regular Olympic Games?